markjprice/web-dev-net10/docs/command-lines.md

 dotnet tool uninstall --global dotnet-ef
 ```

-> **Warning!** Make sure that the SQL Edge container is running because you are about to connect to the server and its Northwind database.
+> **Warning!** Make sure that the SQL Server container is running because you are about to connect to the server and its Northwind database.

 In the `Northwind.EntityModels` project folder (the folder that contains the `.csproj` project file), generate entity class models for all tables:
 ```shell